Ashithaby/IoT-based-low-cost-ECG-and-heart-monitoring-system-with-ESP32/README.md

 Signal Processing: Use the ESP32 to process the raw ECG signals.
 You may need to filter, amplify, and digitize the signals for further analysis.

-Heart Rate Calculation: Analyze the processed signals to calculate the heart rate.
-This could involve detecting R-peaks in the ECG waveform.
+Voltage analysis: Analyze the processed signals to calculate and compare the voltage values.

 Display on LCD: Use the ESP32 to send the heart rate information to the LCD for real-time display.
 The LCD can show whether the heart condition is good or bad based on predefined thresholds or algorithms.